-Mozart’s body is in a mass grave (as required by the law at that time) in another cemetery – but his memorial is located here with the others.
+Mozart’s body is in a mass grave (as required by the law at that time) in another cemetery – but his memorial is located here amongst the others.

 The graves of the composers and other “Ehregräber” (graves of honor) are located in section 32C, near the main road leading from the church.

-Though it takes some time to get out to the Zentralfriedhof (25 to 30 Minutes total from Stephansplatz), it is worth the trip.
+Though it does take some time to get out to the Zentralfriedhof (25 to 30 Minutes total from Stephansplatz), it is definitely worth the trip.